KushagraSrivastava3028/SnapChat-Filter/README.md

 # SnapChat-Filter
-Animated Snapchat-style Filters with MediaPipe Showcase your creativity by applying real-time animated filters (like smoke on open mouth or glowing eyes) using MediaPipe's face landmark detection and OpenCV.
+Animated Snapchat-style Filters with MediaPipe

+Showcaseing creativity by applying real-time animated filters (like smoke on open mouth or glowing eyes) using MediaPipe's face landmark detection and OpenCV.

 # Features
 >Detects faces using MediaPipe Face Detection